-Thank you for considering to share your knowledge.
+Thank you to Speakers for offering to share your knowledge.
 Demonstrate your capabilities to innovate, connect, and lead information management projects and professionals.
 Strengthen the Canadian IM Community.
 Disrupt the status quo.
 Share your capacity for change, to allow others to do the same.
-Info CAN.

 InfoCON CAN provides an opportunity for Information Management professionals to expand their knowledge, meet with presenters and exhibitors, and establish a peer network.
 You will find helpful information here to assist speakers in successfully submitting successful Conference session proposals.

 Each completed application will be evaluated by the Conference Program Committee based upon the following criteria: Quality of Content: Relevant and timely topic that is appropriate and applicable to the pre-defined tracks and delivery formats.
 Presenter Qualifications: Professional experience and expertise as evidenced by current position and contributions to the industry.
 The application form itself: Must be completed in full according to the application instructions.
 One form per submission topic.
 Appropriate number of speakers: Case studies and lectures are limited to two speakers.
 Workshops are limited to three speakers.
 Panels are limited to three speakers plus one moderator.
 Rapid fire sessions are limited to one speaker.